tvooo/tp2/4-methodology.md

 ## Design experiments

-\todo

-This thesis does not aim towards creating a new, better method for enquiry into cycle-based interaction. \todo[But?]
+This thesis does not aim towards creating a new, better method for enquiry into cycle-based interaction.
+Instead, I aim to explore the design space of tools for the enquiry into cycle-based interaction.
+The main vehicle for this exploration is a set of *design experiments*.

-The main vehicle of enquiry into cycle-based interaction used in this research project are *design experiments*. @mette argue for the use of, and describe models of, design experiments within programmatic design research.
-While the research in this thesis is certainly not programmatic, design experiments \todo[are the way to go here].
+@mette argue for the use of, and describe models of, design experiments within programmatic design research.
+While the research in this thesis is certainly not programmatic, the explorative nature affords a similar approach.
+While it is not reflected in the final report, I reframed the research questions multiple times during the course of this project: from an initial focus on possible design openings for vélomobile formations-in-action, towards ways to enquire into it, finally to an exploration of methodological instruments for cycle-based interaction research.

-\todo

-- @lee
-- Experiments ask questions.
-What questions do my experiments ask?